 - Be aware of what is on television; programs containing crime, violence, and even the nightly news can instill fear and paranoia in those diagnosed with dementia.
 It might be a good idea to leave the television off and engage your loved one in alternative activities, such as games, puzzles, reading together, exercising, and reminiscing – or choose to view films you’ve very carefully evaluated to ensure content is suitable.

 Every member of our dementia caregiving team is highly trained and experienced in providing person-centered, compassionate care to successfully manage the difficulties inherent with Alzheimer’s, and to improve quality of life.
-Contact us at (907) 677-7890 for further dementia care tips, or for an in-home consultation to find out how our specialized Anchorage memory care can make life brighter for your senior loved one.
+Contact us at (907) 677-7890 for further dementia care tips, or for an in-home consultation to find out how our specialized dementia care Anchorage and the surrounding areas rely on to make life brighter for senior loved ones.